mxagar/eda_fe_summary/README.md

 ## Data Modeling and Evaluation (Supervised Learning)

-Data modeling is out of the scope of this guide, because the goal is to focus on the data processing and analysis part prior to creating models.
+Data modeling is not in the main scope of this guide, because the goal is to focus on the data processing and analysis part prior to creating models.
 However, some basic modeling steps are compiled, since they often provide feedback for new iterations in the data processing.

 - Most common approaches to start with tabular data (supervised learning):
     - Regression (focusing on interpretability): `Ridge` (homogeneous coeffs.), `Lasso` (feature selection), , `ElasticNet` (`Ridge + Lasso`), `RandomForestRegressor`.